There is much ignorance about pigs, and so we open this page with some basics.

 - Food and water containers must be cleaned thoroughly at least twice a week.

 Source: The Pig Care info Pak (booklet) – see "Websites and publications" heading

 International business environment

 China is the biggest role player, accounting for more than 50% in this sector.
 Other major producers are the EU, US followed by Brazil and Russia (USDA, 2020).

-The European Union (EU) is the largest exporter of pig meat in the world, followed by the United States of America.
+The EU is the largest exporter of pig meat in the world, followed by the US, Canada and Brazil (USDA, 2020).
 Germany and Denmark are the leading EU exporters.
-The sanctions and counter-sanctions imposed between them and Russia have had negative impact on their pork industry.

 - Find international news on http://sappo.org.